mshaaban1400/sqlalchemy-challenge/README.md

 #### Part 1: Analyze and Explore the Climate Data

-In this section, I used Python and SQLAlchemy to do a basic climate analysis and data exploration of your climate database.
+In this section, I used Python and SQLAlchemy to do a basic climate analysis and data exploration of my climate database.
 Specifically, I used SQLAlchemy ORM queries, Pandas, and Matplotlib.
 I completed the following steps:

 1. I used the provided files (`climate_starter.ipynb` and `hawaii.sqlite`) to complete my climate analysis and data exploration.